 · An initial mine life >8 years with scope to increase this to beyond 15 years; and

-· A large scale depoist, producing high quality nickel, copper and cobalt metal concentrates.
+· A large-scale deposit, producing high quality nickel, copper and cobalt metal concentrates.

 Outcomes from a further Scoping Study announced in November 2017 confirm the positive economic viability for a large, low cost mine, while de-risking key technical aspects including metallurgy and non–process infrastructure costs.

-A pre-feasibility study (PFS) will now commence managed by JV partner OZ Minerals Ltd, while Cassini continues to manage on-ground activities associated with the PFS and the regional exploration program.
+A pre-feasibility study (PFS) is underway managed by JV partner OZ Minerals Ltd, while Cassini continues to manage on-ground activities associated with the PFS and the regional exploration program.